Security Architecture Fit Evaluation

 SAFE

-A 2-3 week decision framework for scoped technology changes, SaaS onboarding, AI tools, cloud changes, and vendor integrations.
+A 2-3 week advisory review for scoped technology changes, SaaS onboarding, AI tools, cloud changes, and vendor integrations.

-Best when the initiative is bounded and leaders need a fast proceed, conditional, or pause decision.
+Best when the initiative is bounded and leaders need a fast proceed, conditional, or pause recommendation for review.

 Explore SAFE